 A scammer with your Medicare number can steal your identity, filing false claims or fraudulently accessing medical care under your name and accumulating charges with providers.
 They can also redirect your prescriptions to their address, instead of your own.

-Why are you getting so many spam calls about Medicare?
+Why am I getting so many spam calls about Medicare?

-An increase in spam calls might be the result of fraudsters getting access to your contact information if it was leaked in a data breach or sold on the dark web.
+An increase in spam calls might be the result of fraudsters getting access to your contact information if it was leaked in a data breach and sold on the dark web.
+You may also get more spam calls if your phone number is being sold by data brokers.
 You can minimize unwanted calls by adding your phone number to the National Do Not Call Registry or using your phone’s spam-blocking features.

 Editor’s note: Our articles provide educational information.
 LifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.